hookdeck/hookdeck-vercel/README.md

 };

-// the middleware is not exported anymore function middleware(request: NextRequest, ctx: NextFetchEvent) {
+// the middleware is not exported anymore function middleware(request: Request) {
     // ... your middleware logic
-    // return NextResponse.next() to manage a request with Hookdeck }
+    // return `NextResponse.next()` or `next()` to manage the request with Hookdeck }

 // wrap the middleware with Hookdeck wrapper export default withHookdeck(hookdeckConfig, middleware);
 ```

-Whenever your Edge Middleware is triggered (because your middleware config matches) then the withHookdeck wrapper acts like this:
+When your Edge Middleware is triggered (because your middleware config matches), the `withHookdeck` wrapper acts like this:

-- If there is no config file or none of the entries inside `hookdeck.config.js` matches the route, then your `middleware function` is invoked as is.
+- If there is no config file or none of the entries inside `hookdeck.config.js` matches the route, then your `middleware` function is invoked as is.

-- If there is one or more matches with the entries of `hookdeck.config.js` then there are 3 possible cases:
+- If there're matches with the entries of `hookdeck.config.js` then the following can happen:

-1) The received request has not been processed by Hookdeck (yet).
-In this case, your `middleware function` is invoked to obtain a `response`.
-If is a NextResponse.next() type, then the request is bounced back to Hookdeck.
+ 1. The received request has not been processed by Hookdeck (yet).
+In this case, your `middleware` function is invoked to obtain a `response`.
+If the returned value from your `middleware` is `NextResponse.next()` or `next()`, then the request is bounced back to Hookdeck.

-*NOTE*: If you are not using next/server or @vercel/edge, the just return a new `Response` with a header `x-middleware-next` with value `"1"` if you want yo want the Hookdeck integration package to manage your request.
+*NOTE*: If you are not using neither `next/server` nor `@vercel/edge`, the just return a new `Response` with a header `x-middleware-next` with value `"1"` if you want you want Hookdeck to manage your request.

-2) The received request comes from Hookdeck and has been processed.
+ 2. The received request comes from Hookdeck and has been processed.
 Then the request is sent to the final route or url you specified.
-Your `middleware function` code will not be executed this time.
+Your `middleware` function code will not be executed this time.

 ## 4. Deploy and Test